Melania Trump tweets to quell rumours

 The Washington Post reported on rumours that Mrs Trump was living with her parents, Amalija Knavs and Viktor Knavs, in a Washington suburb.

-Such political gossip is as cyclical in the nation's capital as its cherry blossoms.
+Such political gossip can seem as cyclical in the nation's capital as its cherry blossoms.

 Unfounded claims were spread in Washington social circles during the last administration that President Barack Obama had filed for divorce from Mrs Obama.